Patilx97/AWS-3-tier/README.md

   - Security group: Create a new security group allowing access from the app tier instances
     - Configure Inbound Rules for App Tier Security Group
       - Click on "Add Rule" under the Inbound rules section.
-      - Allow HTTP Traffic from Web Tier Instances:
+      - Allow MySQL/Aurora Traffic from App Tier to DB Tier (if DB is using MySQL):
-        - Type: HTTP
+        - Type: Custom TCP
         - Protocol: TCP
-        - Port range: 80
+        - Port range: 3306
-        - Source: Custom (select the security group of the web tier instances, e.g., WebTierSG)
+        - Source: Custom (select the security group of the app tier instances, e.g., AppTierSG)
 - Click "Create database".

 **7. Setup Load Balancers**